-- If your boat is to be fitted with sounder and speedometer, allow for the relevant fittings and their installation. - Check the water intake strain box for cleanliness. - Check the engine and reduction gear oil levels (refer to engine manual). - All the optional accessories shall be sealed with paste. - Retract the speedometer into its housing (it may be damaged by the handling belts). - Turn off all the water inlet and drain valves (sink, washbasin, heads, engine). - HOISTING
+- If your boat is to be fitted with sounder and speedometer, allow for the relevant fittings and their installation. - Check the water intake strain box for cleanliness. - All the optional accessories shall be sealed with paste. - Retract the speedometer into its housing (it may be damaged by the handling belts). - Turn off all the water inlet and drain valves (sink, washbasin, heads, engine).